mcseves/mcseves.github.io/_posts/2020-12-12-the-ux-of-soil-part-2.markdown

 Team: Maria Carolina Séves, Max Hain, Qendressa Selimi, Svaney Shen
 <br><br></p>

 Soil preservation, biodiversity and rituals.
 What do they have in common?
-Following our feedback round, we decided to unify all our main topics into one idea.
+Following our feedback round [last week](https://mariaseves.com.br/the-ux-of-soil-part-1/), we decided to unify all the main topics discussed into one idea.

 We began by considering the educational aspects of building a terrarium.
 I illustrated an image to represent how I envisioned the result could be through the years if one were to use soil from their birthplace and learning about its ecosystem.